 Indeed, the success of this independent bookstore in Portland speaks for itself.
 With 44 years behind them, Annie Bloom’s doesn’t show signs of slowing anytime soon.
 Grab a cup of complimentary coffee and meander around the aisles aimlessly, this popular Portland bookstore seems to have something for everyone.

+Daedalus is best known for its online presence but overlooking this well-stocked Portland bookstore would be nothing short of a crime, especially if you’re in the area.
 Specializing in art, philosophy, theology, history, poetry and literature tomes, Daedalus Books may seem unassuming to the untrained eye.

 Located in Northwest Portland, tucked in a corner right off 21st Avenue, you can easily walk by without noticing but it would be a mistake to skip, especially for those in search of the best bookstores in Portland.